nickedwards109/cryptocurrency-volatility-analyst/README.md

      - Find the text on the page that says: 'To connect using a driver via the standard MongoDB URI'
      - Copy the string underneath that to your clipboard
      - In a text editor, replace \<dbuser> with your user name and \<dbpassword> with your password
-6. Start the server:
+6. Run the application.
+Run:
-     - Run:
      MONGODB_URI=<string from step 5> node server.js
+7. Let the application run for at least 5 minutes.
+During this time, the application will be collecting trade price information from BitFinex and inserting it into the database.
+The database needs to contain at least 5 minutes of historical price data in order to analyze the volatility over the trailing 5 minute time period.
-7. Connect a WebSocket client to your local server
+8. Connect a WebSocket client to your local server:
      - Open a new terminal window
-     - From the new terminal window, install the command-line WebSocket tool 'wscat' by running 'npm install -g wscat'
+     - In the new terminal window, install the command-line WebSocket tool 'wscat' by running 'npm install -g wscat'
-     - Establish a WebSocket connection to your local server by running 'wscat -c ws://localhost:3000'
+     - Establish a WebSocket connection to the application by running 'wscat -c ws://localhost:3000'

-Whenever a new BTC/USD trade happens on the Bitfinex exchange, you should now see an object appearing in your terminal that represents the volatility of rates of return over the trailing 24 hours before the trade happened.
+Whenever a new BTC/USD trade happens on the BitFinex exchange, you should see an object appear in your terminal that represents the price volatility over the trailing 5 minutes before the trade happened.